 This is an indicator which shows whether or not a volume trend is developing in an upward or downward direction.

-Indicators which are used in technical analysis provide important source of additional information.
+Indicators which are used in technical analysis of stocks provide important source of additional information.
 These indicators help to identify momentum, trends, volatility and other aspects in a stock to help traders to make better investment decisions.